open-component-model/ocm-spec/doc/02-processing/02-transport.md

 This enables:

-- a simple usage of a component repository to store any content without the need of always requiring other externals stores for (possibly specific types of) resources. (for example for storing sinmple configuration data along with the component descriptor)
+- a simple usage of a component repository to store any content without the need of always requiring other external stores for (possibly specific types of) resources, e.g. for storing simple configuration data along with the component descriptor.
-- providing a respository implementation for filesystem formats that can transparently be used by component tools.
+- providing a respository implementation for file system formats that can be used transparently by component tools.
 - the usage of a minimal repository environment on the target side of a transport by just using a dedicated component repository.

 Therefore, *Component Repositories* MUST provide the possibility to store technical artifacts together with the component descriptors in the component repository itself as so-called *local blobs*.
 Therefore, a dedicated general access type `localBlob` is used that MUST be implemented by all repository implementations.
 This allows packing all component versions with their technical artifacts in a *Component Repository* as a completely self-contained package.

 As a short example, assume some component needs additional configuration data stored in some YAML file.
-If in some landscape of your transport chain there is only an OCI registry available to store content, then you need to define a format how to store such a YAML file in the OCI registry.
+If in any landscape of your transport chain there is only an OCI registry available to store content, you need to define a format how to store such a YAML file in the OCI registry.
 With *local blobs* you could just upload the file into the *Component Repository*.